jovinks18/linea/README.md

 The offline harness lives in `lib/eval` and runs through `scripts/eval.mjs`.

 It loads the bundled hand-labeled golden set in `lib/eval/golden`, currently 26 synthetic cases with deliberate near-misses.
-The labels are hand-authored because unknown labels cannot benchmark correctness, and model-generated labels would only measure model-vs-model agreement.
+The labels are derived from the decision spec and kept hand-authored because unknown labels cannot benchmark correctness, and model-generated labels would only measure model-vs-model agreement.

 The harness runs the real runtime path: `runBasicTriage`, `buildPolicyDecision`, `buildActionDirectives`, and the same `decide()` logic used by action directives.
 It aborts unless `MODEL_PROVIDER=deterministic`.

 Eval runs are read-only except for `model_scorecard`.
 The runner fingerprints guarded business tables before and after evaluation and fails if the eval mutates business data.
 When scorecard writes are enabled, it inserts one row per evaluated action type with `eval_run_id`, `f1`, `precision`, `recall`, `priority_exact`, `unsafe_gate_rate`, and `sample_size`.

+The golden labels are intentionally kept honest even when that lowers scores.
+Removing keyword-biased blocker labels dropped blocker-classification F1 to about `0.667` on the current truthful labels.
+That is the baseline a smarter classifier needs to beat.

 Use the no-write eval command as the regression gate: